 “Aren’t you going after her, James?”
 Master Ward leaned forward.

-“Nay, not yet.”
-He smiled to himself, savouring the anticipation.
+“Nay, not yet,” he smiled, savouring the anticipation.
 He dearly loved a challenge.